t-shoemaker/2024_dtl_lm-interpretability/chapters/08_bert.md

 blurbs.value_counts("label")
 ```

-With model-ready labels made, we create a Dataset.
-These objects work directly
+With model-ready labels made, we create a `Dataset`.
+These objects work
-with the Hugging Face training pipeline to handle batching processing and other
+directly with the Hugging Face training pipeline to handle batch processing and
-such optimizations in an automatic fashion.
-They also allow you to interface
+other such optimizations in an automatic fashion.
+They also allow you to
-directly with Hugging Face's cloud-hosted data, though we will only use local
+interface directly with Hugging Face's cloud-hosted data, though we will only
-data for this fine-tuning run.
+use local data for this fine-tuning run.

 We only need two columns from our original DataFrame: the text and its label.